 - Try banana milkshake.
 If you are more worried about calories in banana and overall calories, you can have a banana smoothie or even try milkshakes made with skimmed milk.

 - Bananas go great with fruit salads.
 Add chopped pineapples, guavas, apples and oranges and enjoy as a wholesome snack or a great dessert option.

 - Banana fritters with low fat ice-cream are both yummy and healthy

-- Chips made from bananas are also a great non-sweet snack that is much loved throughout Asia
+- Banana chips are also a great non-sweet snack that is much loved throughout Asia

 - Banana and walnut cakes have been a favourite the world over.
 For the best result, mash ripened bananas for cakes and muffins

 - Some people love raw banana vegetables, so that is another option to try!